innovativeGem/rea-app/README.md

-# Real Estate App
+# Rea App

-Created an app for Real Estate to list their properties and save them.
+Created an app for Rea Group to list their properties and save them.

-  - Used Andular CLI to create this project
-  - Bootstrap4 and SCSS

 ### Tech